AgentMail does email. MultiMail proves it was your agent.

 Cryptographic agent identity on every message

-Every outbound message carries an ECDSA-signed `X-MultiMail-Agent-Identity` header.
+Every outbound message carries an ECDSA-signed `X-MultiMail-Identity` claim covering the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity.
 Recipients and auditors can verify which agent sent a message without relying on MultiMail's logs.
 AgentMail has no equivalent — you get a sender address, not a verifiable identity.

 Formally verified oversight model